jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ```

 In this example, the files '*.log' are scanned for **Java** issues.
 Only issues with a file name matching the
 pattern 'MyFile.\*.java' are included.
-Issues with category 'WHITESPACE' will be removed.
+Issues with category 'WHITESPACE' will be excluded.
 The
 step will be executed even if the build failed.

 In order to see all configuration options you can investigate the
 [step implementation](../src/main/java/io/jenkins/plugins/analysis/core/steps/IssuesRecorder.java).

-#### Advanced Pipeline Configuration
+#### Advanced Pipeline configuration

 Sometimes publishing and reporting issues using a single step is not sufficient.
 E.g., if you build your
 product using several parallel steps and you want to combine the issues from all of these steps into
 a single result.
 Then you need to split scanning and aggregation.
-The plug-in provides the following
+The plugin provides the following
 two steps:
 - `scanForIssues`: this step scans a report file or the console log with a particular parser and creates an
   intermediate